compas-dev/compas_robots/docs/tutorial.rst

 .. rst-class:: lead

-COMPAS provides several fundamental structures and features that simplify working with robots models, kinematic chains and coordinate frames.
+COMPAS Robots provides several fundamental structures and features that simplify working with robots models, kinematic chains and coordinate frames.
 On top of this, the `COMPAS FAB <https://gramaziokohler.github.io/compas_fab/latest/>`_ extension package provides additional functionality to connect these models with planning